AndriianChestnykh/fsmp/README.md

 # Decentralized File Storage Marketplace

 Main purpose of the system is to provide decentralized and secure disk space trading platform.
-The principle is free market between Data Owners (DO) who need to rent disk space to store/backup their files securely and Disk Space Owners (DSO) who rent their disks, which are empty or not copmletely occupied with some data.
+The principle is free market between Data Owners (DO) who need to rent disk space to store/backup their files securely and Disk Space Owners (DSO) who rent their disks, which are empty or not completely occupied with some data.

-The File Storage Marketplace system is decentralized unlike traditional cloud storages like Dropbox or Google drive.
-There is no single party who controls DO and DSO cooperation in any possible aspect.
+File Storage Marketplace is decentralized unlike traditional cloud storages.
+There is no single party, who controls DO and DSO cooperation in any possible aspect.

 ## **Nobody except you can do the following**